William Stewart of Houston: Later life

-He was sent on an embassy to Denmark in May 1598, escorting Ulrik, Duke of Holstein who had been travelling in England and Scotland, and returned in July.

 In February 1600 he encountered the Earl of Gowrie in a long gallery or passage in Holyrood Palace.
 He had arrested the earl's father in 1584.
 The earl made to move out of Stewart's way then reconsidered.
 Stewart noted this and complained to the king as an offence to his long service and dignity, warning that Gowrie was a threat to the court.
 Gowrie was told about this, and said "Aquila non captat muscus", meaning the eagle does not catch flies, that Stewart was beneath his attention.